Fireball-Archive/.github/README.md

 - 💰 **ROI Within Months** - Immediate tangible benefits
 - 🏭 **Factory-Wide Integration** - Seamless operations from production floor to cloud

+## Archive Contents

+This repository contains historical documentation, deprecated projects, and reference materials from past Fireball Industries initiatives.
+These resources are maintained for:

+- Historical reference and knowledge preservation
+- Compliance and documentation purposes
+- Learning from past implementations
+- Supporting legacy system maintenance